hawolt/audiosource-extension/README.md

 *something not working? join my [discord](https://discord.hawolt.com) and ask ahead!*

-## Setup using Nightbot (deprecated, scheduled for deletion)

-*The link provided by the **Clipboard Button** is designed to be utilized by a third-party integration to ensure that the data is displayed correctly.*

-1. Navigate to your [Nightbot Dashboard](https://nightbot.tv/commands/custom) custom command section
-2. Add a new Command using the button "Add Command" in the top right section of the Dashboard
-3. Assign a name to your command, for example `!song`
-4. Paste `$(urlfetch URL_FROM_HYMNIFY)` in the message field, make sure to replace the link
-5. Revise the last step, and make sure you replaced `URL_FROM_HYMNIFY` with your actual link
-6. Define other parameters of the Command as needed, hit the submit button, done

 ## Operating the Extension

 While simple in design, Hymnify offers essential functionality to enhance your browsing experience: